-In collaboration with the Principal/Dean and the Chair (Environmental cluster), develops a multiyear capital plan for the school which involves working collaboratively with faculty and staff to identify capital equipment needs (e.g. new technology, replacing old equipment, purchase of equipment for new programs, etc.) and ensure alignment with the School budget.
+In collaboration with the Academic Service Leader, develops a multi-year capital plan for the school which involves working collaboratively with faculty and staff to identify capital equipment needs (e.g. new technology, replacing old equipment, purchase of equipment for new programs, etc.) and ensure alignment with the School budget.